headgeekette/use/README.md

 I'm Charo Nuguid, and I'm an independent Technology Consultant and Trainer.

+I have a blog called [The Geekette Speaketh](http://thegeekettespeaketh.com).

 ## Hardware

 I use a rather old 2011 NEO B5700 laptop.
 It's has an Intel i7 (Sandy Bridge) processor with 4GB RAM.
 I use a standing desk setup making use of laptop risers similar to the one below: